Cozy Peach Kitchen

 Spicy peanut noodles are packed with savory flavor and the perfect level of heat, and they're ready in just 15 minutes!
 This recipe is perfect for weeknight meals, vegan, and easy to make gluten-free.

-I like pretty spicy food, but these spicy noodles really aren't that spicy.
-This sauce is super similar to the one used in my spicy peanut tofu and it features sriracha and garlic chili sauce.
+I like pretty spicy food, but these spicy peanut noodles really aren't that spicy.
+This sauce features sriracha and garlic chili sauce, and it has a heat level similar to my honey sriracha noodles.
 Feel free to adjust the heat up or down depending on your spice preferences.

 Why this recipe works

-• The spicy peanut noodles are ready in just 15 minutes!
+• Super quick recipe: The spicy peanut noodles are ready in just 15 minutes from start to finish.

-• Minimal prep is required!
-This recipe uses frozen veggies for a very convenient meal.
+• Minimal prep is required: While you can make this recipe your own using your favorite stir fry vegetables and protein, my version uses frozen veggies for a very convenient meal.
 The only chopping required is from the green onions and cilantro.

 Ingredients and substitutions